dCache/dcache-book2/cookbook-clients.md

     [user] $ edg-gridftp-rm gsiftp://gridftp-door.example.org/pnfs/example.org/data/dteam/filler_test20050811160948926780000

-This deletes the file **filler_test20050811160948926780000** from the **/pnfs/example.org/data/dteam** using the door running on the host gridftp-door.example.org within the DCACHE cluster example.org
+This deletes the file **filler_test20050811160948926780000** from the **/pnfs/example.org/data/dteam** using the door running on the host gridftp-door.example.org within the dCache cluster example.org

 Copying files
 -------------